 Germany is engaged in a variety of ways in Sri Lanka (through the Goethe-Institut, the South Asia Institute and friendship societies) and is respected and valued as a reliable partner.
 The German political foundations that had been active in the country terminated their local programme work in 2013.
 The Friedrich Naumann Foundation for Freedom reopened its office in Colombo in early 2016.
 The other political foundations have also resumed their project work in the country.

 Together with its European Union partners and other Western countries, Germany is monitoring and promoting respect for human rights in Sri Lanka and the development of the reconciliation process, which has been revitalised by the Sri Lankan Government.
 In the wake of a civil war that lasted nearly 30 years, the focus is on achieving lasting reconciliation between the country’s different ethnic groups.

 For years, Sri Lanka’s exports to Germany have been worth about twice as much as its imports from Germany.
 Germany is Sri Lanka’s third most important export market.
 For many years, Germans have also made up a large portion of the foreign tourists visiting Sri Lanka.
-They numbered nearly 133,000 in 2016.
+They numbered around 130,000 in 2017.

 Sri Lanka has concluded the following agreements with Germany:

 • trade agreements (1950, 1955, 1958)